thoughtbot/flightdeck/aws/platform/README.md

 # AWS Workload Platform

-Deploys the [Flightdeck Workload Platform] to an EKS cluster on AWS.
+Deploys the [Flightdeck Platform] to an EKS cluster on AWS.

 Appropriate IAM roles for service accounts are configured for CertManager, Cluster Autoscaler, and ExternalDNS.

-[Flightdeck Workload Platform]: ../../common/workload-platform
+[Flightdeck Platform]: ../../platform

 <!-- BEGIN_TF_DOCS -->
 ## Requirements